Isolani is now out for a limited time!

 Adam, Anouk and I attended the world premiere in London as part of the Raindance Film Festival in 2017 and its premiere happened in Glasgow in 2018.

-A limited release is coming to Cineworld Glasgow from the 25th of January to the 31st of January 2019.
+A limited release now in progress in Cineworld Glasgow until the 31st of January 2019.

 As a reference below, the written review I birthed after the London premiere in 2017.